-The majority of market risk exposure is located in the UK.
-The portfolio is well diversified, the largest exposure being to the UK Government, with 7% of total investments being in UK gilts.
+The largest single investment is a holding in shares of Fundacion Mapfre, representing 7% of total investments.
+The majority of remaining market risk exposure is located in the UK.
+The largest exposure is to the UK government, with 7% of total investments being in UK gilts, as at year end 2019.
+There are no other material concentrations of market risk as the portfolio is well diversified.